 - Delivering RSE in a sensitive way

 - Modelling positive attitudes to RSE

 - Monitoring progress

 - Responding to the needs of individual pupils

+- Informing parents before teaching an aspect of Sex Education so that they are fully informed.

 Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the Headteacher.